 Which one should you choose, DCT or CVT?

 Among all the types of transmissions, DCT is the most efficient as it doesn’t let fuel go to waste during shift in transmissions.
 CVT, on the other hand, doesn’t lag far behind and is also fairly efficient.
 The continuous running of the belt among the pulleys doesn’t interrupt power flow to the wheels.
 Both CVT and DCT are good at fuel economy; however, if you want something that gives you an edge, then DCT transmission is the one for you.

 Servicing, maintenance, and replacement

-This is where the DCT automatic surpasses CVT automatic.
-In CVT automatic, since the transmission is based on pulley and belt system and pulley is the one that transmits power, there is a distinct lack of response in power flow.
-The CVT automatic tends to cause a rubber-band effect and takes away the thrill of power that driving enthusiasts would prefer.
-On the other hand, in dual-clutch transmission, even though the selection of gears is automatic, the gears mesh the same way as they do in manual transmission which provides much spirited and high-octane performance.
-This is why DCT automatics can be easily found in sports cars.
+This is where DCT automatic surpasses CVT automatic.
+In CVT automatic, since transmission is based on pulley and belt system, and pulley is what transmits power, there’s a distinct lack of response in power flow.
+A CVT automatic tends to cause a rubber-band effect and takes away the thrill of power that driving enthusiasts prefer.
+In dual-clutch transmission, although the selection of gears is automatic, the gears mesh the same way as they do in manual transmission, which provides spirited & high-octane performance.
+This is why DCT automatics are commonly found in sports cars.

 Best DCT cars in India

 ₹17.79 – 19.49 lakhs

 ₹9.81 – 11.54 lakhs

 The rising demand for automatic transmission has ensured many cars with DCT or CVT transmissions are now available in India.
 In fact, many more options are anticipated to be rolled out soon.
 If you are confused between DCT and CVT, we hope this blog will help you make an informed choice.

 Among DCT and CVT which one gives better mileage?